Trinity Christian School (Sharpsburg, Georgia)

-Trinity Christian School (TCS) is a fully-accredited, non-denominational, preschool through 12th grade, private Christian school in Sharpsburg, GA.
-Bordering Fayette and Coweta counties, Trinity currently enrolls over 1,600 students as of the 2022 - 2023 school year.
-In addition to our strong academics, including honors and college prep courses, students may choose from a variety of extracurricular activities, and a full range of boys’ and girls’ competitive athletic programs.
-Celebrating more than 25 years in the Coweta and Fayette County area, Trinity Christian School continues to grow and has exciting plans for expansion to meet the needs of our growing student body.
+Trinity Christian School (TCS) is a non-denominational, preschool through 12th grade, private Christian school in Sharpsburg, GA.
+Bordering Fayette and Coweta counties, Trinity currently enrolls over 1,600 students as of the 2023 - 2024 school year.

+Credentials

 Trinity Christian School is accredited by Cognia (formerly AdvancEd).
 In addition, TCS is a member of the International League of Christian Schools (ILCS).
 These affiliations qualify our students to be eligible for state scholarships and ensures credit recognition to any college or school in the country.
 TCS is also a member of the Georgia High School Association.